Categories

 This sets off an even darker spiral for Sisif, culminating in his being blinded in a steam engine mishap.
 Meanwhile, Elie discovers evidence that Norma is not his sister, which triggers his own realization that he had fallen in love with her.
 Elie begins to spiral himself, and he starts to bear his father’s obsessive and alcoholic tendencies.

-It comes to a head in a mountain excursion for Sisif and Elie near Norma’s new residence.
+It comes to a head in a mountain excursion for Sisif and Elie as they vacation near Norma’s new residence.
 Norma, unhappy in her marriage, crosses paths with Elie, who tries to confess his love in a message written on the inside of one of his violins.
 Hersan discovers the message, and Hersan and Elie get into a bloody fight that ends with Elie literally hanging from a cliff.
-The vision-impaired Sisif is not able to save Elie in time, and he crumples to the foot of the snowy mountain, dead.
+The vision-impaired Sisif is not able to save Elie in time, and Elie crumples to the foot of the snowy mountain, dead.

 Years pass, and Norma leaves Hersan, moving back in with Sisif, whose vision is slowly returning.
 The two eventually find solace in each other as life partners, quasi-romantic, quasi-familial.
 One day, Norma is invited to participate in a maypole-style festival.
 An aged Sisif passes away as he watches from a window, his final view a blurry wheel of dancing people, including the love of his life, Norma.

-The entire 7-hour story hinges mainly on the three family characters: Sisif, Norma, and Elie.
+The entire 7-hour story hinges on the three family characters: Sisif, Norma, and Elie.
 Thankfully, all three leads offer terrific performances; Close as Norma and Severin-Mars as Sisif, in particular.
 Each need to accompany no less than half a dozen roles and archetypes throughout, and do so wonderfully.
 Both find tremendous expressiveness in subtle facial expressions and movements during numerous close-ups.
 I wonder if Severin-Mars’s performance would be talked about in the same way that Maria Falconetti’s in The Passion of Joan of Arc is had critics had better access to the entirety of La Roue as the film canon was taking shape.

 With its stormy narrative and tremendous imagery comes a really overwhelming sweep to the film’s most climactic moments, often shown through montage: In addition to the film-opening train crash, the most powerful moments of La Roue are Elie’s death and the very finale of Sisif’s passing.
 During Elie’s death, which includes a “life flashing before his eyes” sequence, and its aftermath, in particular, I briefly wondered if La Roue was worthy of this site’s highest rating.
 But I can’t get there.
 The film is exhaustingly laborious to modern eyes, even split into chunks.
 There is something of value in that, of course; La Roue is a rare film that not only challenges you to stare at images like unceasing facial close-ups and messy rooms and steamy trains for hours on end, but actually gives you a real payoff for all that effort.